puppetlabs/puppetlabs-kubernetes/README.md

 #### `kubernetes_version`

 The version of the Kubernetes containers to install.
+Must follow X.Y.Z format.

 Defaults to  `1.10.2`.